How Latino Pop Music Evolved from Bolero to Reggaeton

 Who Are the Latino Artists That Broke into the Pop Mainstream?

 Latino artists have been shaping the soundscape of mainstream pop, infusing it with vibrant rhythms and irresistible melodies that appeal to listeners worldwide.
-These crossover artists play a crucial by incorporating distinct Latin elements into chart-topping hits, thus pushing Latino music to the forefront of global consciousness.
+These crossover artists play a crucial role by incorporating distinct Latin elements into chart-topping hits, thus pushing Latino music to the forefront of global consciousness.
 Among such artists, Shakira stands out as an icon who has successfully brought diverse Latin rhythms into the heart of the international music scene.

 Shakira’s influence in Latin pop music extends far beyond her catchy refrains and hip-shaking music videos.
 She has been pivotal in amplifying the presence of Latino sounds within the pop genre, thanks to her unique blend of rock, reggaeton, and traditional Latin music components.
 Her career milestones have included hits such as “Hips Don’t Lie” and her World Cup anthems, which combined her Colombian heritage with mainstream pop appeal.